Talk 107

-talk107 was a radio station based in Edinburgh, Scotland, broadcasting a phone-in based talk format.
+talk107 was an Independent Local Radio station based in Edinburgh, Scotland, broadcasting a phone-in based talk format.
 It was the UK's first local commercial talk licence to be awarded outside London and was the only station of its kind in Scotland.
-It was owned by UTV Radio and traded as a wholly owned division of talkSPORT – the national sports talk station.
+It was owned by UTV Radio and traded as a wholly owned division of Talksport – the national sports talk station.

 The station ceased broadcasting at 10 pm on 23 December 2008 – a day earlier than initially announced – with Kickabout being the final programme.
 The station's head of news, Gwen Lawrie, was both the first and last voice heard on the station.

 Station history

 The FM local commercial radio licence for the city of Edinburgh and the area surrounding the Firth of Forth was awarded to Dunedin FM on 16 December 2004 (Dunedin is an anglicisation of the Scottish Gaelic name Dùn Èideann for Edinburgh, Scotland).
 Originally due to be launched as Dunedin FM, talk107 was launched on 14 February 2006 at 6 am.
 The first programme was The Morning Show with Alex Bell & Susan Morrison.
 On 24 August 2007, talk107 became available to central Scotland on DAB digital radio.
 The station was led by the former Emap programme director Colin Paterson in charge of news and programme output and the former Scot FM sales director Peter Gillespie as managing director.